Summary: Some wounds heal with barely a trace; others leave scars too painful to touch. Can a father know the difference?

 “One man scorned and covered with scars still strove with his last ounce of courage to reach the unreachable stars . . . .”

 The moon crawled silently across an ebony sky devoid of stars.

 Joe Cartwright, alone on foot, walked softly along the narrow path he knew by heart.
 Below him, barely visible in this darkest hour before dawn, was a weathered cabin beside a silver stream.
 He didn’t need to see it to know it was there.
 Always.

 The cabin had been a favorite hideout growing up.
-Long ago abandoned by its owner, it had been alternately Black Beard’s lair, Robinson Crusoe’s island, or King Arthur’s castle—the locale of whichever book Adam was reading to his impressionable youngest brother at the time.
+Long ago abandoned by its owner, it had been alternately Black Beard’s lair, Robinson Crusoe’s island, or King Arthur’s castle—the locale of whichever book his older brother Adam was reading to his impressionable younger self.
 It had always been a magical place; a place to slay dragons and be a hero; a place to dream what might be.

 He opened the door and stepped into the past.
-Four years ago this very morning, his princess had come to this place to live happily ever after.
+Four years ago this very morning, his princess had come here to live happily ever after.
 Always they’d promised.
 But she was as ethereal as the dream they’d shared and had vanished just as quickly.

 “Keep a warm place for her in your heart,” his Pa had said, “but don’t carry her on your shoulders for the rest of your life.
 She wouldn’t want it that way.”